syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Supported-input-views.md

 {% endtabs %}

-N> [TimePicker](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/timepicker) support `SfTextInputLayout` as input view only for Android and iOS.
+N> UWP and WPF will not support [`Xamarin.Forms TimePicker`](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/timepicker as input view of the text input layout.